day8/re-com/README.md

 ## So, Without Ado Being Any Furthered ...

 Start your review with [the demo]().
 Wait!
-You are using Chrome right?
+You're using Chrome right?

 The demo serves as:
   - a way to visually showcase the components (widgets)